unicef/rhizome/docs/api.rst

     errors: { ..}
   }

-``region``
+``location``
-  The region for this set of data.
-Region will be the ID of the resource.
+  The location for this set of data. location will be the ID of the resource.

 ``campaign``
   The campaign for this set of data.
 Campaign will be the ID of the resource.